Willow Creek Winery

 Willow Creek Winery is a winery in West Cape May in Cape May County, New Jersey.
 Formerly a produce farm, the vineyard was first planted in 2005, and opened to the public in 2012.
 Willow Creek has 40 acres of grapes under cultivation, and produces 6,000 cases of wine per year.
 The winery has recently purchased Legates Farm Market and is cultivating an additional 68 acres under vine.
 The winery is named for a large willow tree near the owner's residence, and the Pond Creek, a stream that borders the farm.

 Wines and other products

 Willow Creek Winery is in the Outer Coastal Plain AVA, and produces wines from Albariño, Cabernet Franc, Cabernet Sauvignon, Chambourcin, Malbec, Malvasia bianca, Merlot, Muscat blanc, Pinot noir, Riesling, Sangiovese, Sauvignon blanc, Seyval blanc, and Syrah grapes.
 The farm also produces eggs, flowers, fruits, honey, poultry, vegetables, and wormwood.
 Willow Creek makes wine from local New Jersey apples and pumpkins, and has a separate brand for non-estate wines, named "Wilde Cock" after the owner and the roosters that live at the farm.
 The winery has expressed interest in producing absinthe in the future.
 Willow Creek is the only winery in New Jersey that produces wine from Malvasia bianca, which is a white vinifera grape indigenous to the northwest coast of Italy.

-Visitors enjoy educational tastings of the Estate Varietals and curated blended wines that are available only through The Tasting Room at Willow Creek.
-Open year-round, the winery has recently added a full grill menu boasting dishes such as bacon-wrapped scallops, 18-hour slow smoked pork, charcuterie and international cheese boards and the like.

-Willow Creek is also an award-winning wedding and event venue able to host celebrations from a 10-person anniversary party to a 300+ wedding.